MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/local-notifications.md

 void CreateNotificationFromIntent(Intent intent)
 {
-    if(intent?.Extras != null)
+    if (intent?.Extras != null)
     {
-        var title = intent.Extras.GetString(AndroidNotificationManager.TitleKey);
+        string title = intent.Extras.GetString(AndroidNotificationManager.TitleKey);
-        var message = intent.Extras.GetString(AndroidNotificationManager.MessageKey);
+        string message = intent.Extras.GetString(AndroidNotificationManager.MessageKey);
         DependencyService.Get<INotificationManager>().ReceiveNotification(title, message);
     }
 }
 ```

 The `CreateNotificationFromIntent` method extracts notification data from the `intent` argument and provides it to the `AndroidNotificationManager` using the `ReceiveNotification` method.
 The `CreateNotificationFromIntent` method is called from both the `OnCreate` method and the `OnNewIntent` method:

-- When the application is started by a notification data, the `Intent` data will be passed to the `OnCreate` method.
+- When the application is started by notification data, the `Intent` data will be passed to the `OnCreate` method.
 - If the application is already in the foreground, the `Intent` data will be passed to the `OnNewIntent` method.

-Once this functionality is implemented, the Android implementation of the `INotificationManager` can send and receive notifications.

 Android offers many advanced options for notifications.
 For more information, see [Notifications in Xamarin.Android](~/android/app-fundamentals/notifications/index.md).